 Please scroll down the page to find details for each service we provide.

-serving the youth and families of Colorado, Fayette, and Austin counties in Texas (The STAR Program is available in every county in the state of Texas.
-If you are not a resident of Austin, Colorado or Fayette County, please contact us & we will give you the contact information for the STAR provider for your area of Texas.)
+serving the youth and families of Colorado, Fayette, and Austin counties in Texas (The FAYS Program is available in every county in the state of Texas.
+If you are not a resident of Austin, Colorado or Fayette County, please contact us & we will give you the contact information for the FAYS provider for your area of Texas.

-Youth and/or parents may access services directly by calling one of our offices and asking to speak to someone in the STAR program.
-There is no charge at any time to any participant for any STAR service.
+Youth and/or parents may access services directly by calling one of our offices and asking to speak to someone in the FAYS program.
+There is no charge at any time to any participant for any FAYS service.

 Youth and parent skills groups